RedisAI/VectorSimilarity/BACKEND_TRAINING_DESIGN.md

 # Tiered SQ8 accumulation with an always-present backend

-This alternative targets PR #1029 at `5079b7a7`.
-Its changes belong in #1029;
+This implementation was developed in PR #1046 and folded into PR #1029 at `fa472126`.
-PR #1035 can remain unchanged.
+PR #1035 remains unchanged.

 ## Ownership